Last Updated on April 1, 2026

 Here are some of the major similarities between MT4 and MT5:

-1. Both the MT4 and MT5 platforms use a similar user interface having similar toolbars, customizable charts and windows.
-They both facilitate automated trading, technical analysis, and provide access to trading services.
+1. Both the MT4 and MT5 platforms use a similar user interface having similar toolbars, customizable charts, and windows.
+They both facilitate automated trading and technical analysis and provide access to trading services.

 2. They both have market watch windows that allow traders to track live price quotes of different financial instruments.

-4. The MT4 and MT5 are both available both as mobile apps for Android and IOS and as web based versions.
+4. The MT4 and MT5 are both available both as mobile apps for Android and IOS and as web-based versions.

 Differences Between MT4 and MT5